What Causes Wind, Constipation & Diarrhoea?

 What causes wind?

 1 in 10 visits to a UK GP relate to a digestive complaint and the most common symptoms are pain and bloating - where the abdomen feels full and tight.
-Intestinal gas usually goes hand in hand with bloating.
+Intestinal gas usually goes hand in hand with bloating, and you might want to discover the best supplements for bloating and digestion if you experience this regularly.
 One of the most common reasons for excess wind is undigested food.
 Low stomach acid and/or a lack of digestive enzymes can result in undigested food passing through the intestines – bacteria then go to work on the undigested food and generate gas.
 Eating on the run, eating too quickly and stress can all get in the way of good digestion and so can contribute to excess gas in the same way.
 Some foods and drinks are more likely to produce gas too, so watch your intake of foods such as beans, chickpeas and lentils, cabbage, broccoli, Brussels sprouts and sugar alcohols found in sugar-free foods (sorbitol, mannitol and xylitol) and carbonated drinks and beer if you’re suffering from bloating and wind.

 What you can do about it:

 • Try natural plant digestive enzymes to support healthy digestion

 • If your stomach acid is low you can supplement with Betaine HCl with added pepsin.

 • Supplement with high quality probiotics to support beneficial bacteria